DavidHe1127/new-product-infra/README.md

 - Prevent access to my site from default distribution domain.
 This can be achieved via WAF.
 - Enable standard logging.
 - Enable monitoring & alerting on common metrics - error rate, cache hit rate and origin latency.
+- Dockerising tasks in Taskfile to create consistent dev environment.

 ### Alternative solutions that you could have taken but didn’t and explain why.